equinor/az-static-web-app-docs-template/README.md

 The current chapter is based on [this section](https://docs.microsoft.com/en-us/azure/static-web-apps/assign-roles-microsoft-graph#configure-active-directory-authentication) in Microsoft's own documentation.

-In the previous chapter, we required that a user logged in before having access to the content behind the **Verify "authenticated" role** button.
-In this chapter, we will generate a custom "reader" role that is required to read the content behind the **Verify "reader" role** button.
+In the previous chapter, we enforced that users had to log in to access the content behind the **Verify "authenticated" role** button.
+In this chapter, we will create a custom "reader" role that we can assign to users who should be able access the content behind the **Verify "reader" role** button.
 If a user is not already given the "reader" role, they will still not have access to the content behind the **Verify "reader" role** button, and will be met with the following page:

 <p align="center" style="border:2px; border-style:solid; padding:1em">
   <img src="img/status_authenticated_not_reader.png"/>